partiql/partiql-lang-kotlin/doc/CODE-STYLE.md

 # Introduction
 This guide serves as style guide, code conventions and idioms for [Kotlin](https://kotlinlang.org/) for the [IonTeam](https://w.amazon.com/index.php/Ion).
-This document uses [Kotlin official coding conventions](http://kotlinlang.org/docs/reference/coding-conventions.html) document as base, if it's not specified here use that as a reference
+This document uses [Kotlin official coding conventions](http://kotlinlang.org/docs/reference/coding-conventions.html) document as base, if it's not specified here use that as a reference.

+If you use Intellij you can import the code-style settings [here](./intellij_code_style.xml)

 # Packages
 Maintain directory structure and package names consistent, e.g. foo.bar should be in foo/bar folder.
 Keeping both consistent makes easier to find any resource, e.g. class or function, that is part of the package and naturally groups them all

 # Imports
-Use fully qualified imports to avoid name clashing and use alphabetical order to simplify git merges
+Use `*` imports to avoid polluting the import list and alphabetical order to simplify git merges

 # Control Flow
 use `when` instead of `if else if` when possible, e.g.